New Entries At Bottom

 - SOURCE CODE: The HTML File for a complete webpage that tells a Browser how to display the web page for which it was created

-- VIEW SOURCE: A means of viewing the HTML File for a web page so that you can see the Code used to create the page ...
+- VIEW SOURCE: A means of viewing the HTML File for a web page by using the web browser and right clicking so that you can see the Code used to create the page ...
 MORE INFO

 - FILE: A Document stored on a PC, perhaps a Web Page File, an Image File, a Sound File, a Text File Etc. ...The type of the file is indicated by the File Extension... a Text File: "name.txt" or a Web Page File: "name.html" Etc...
 NOTE: File names are CaSe SeNsItIvE ... index.html is NOT The Same as INDEX.HTML